10 Everyday VPN Hacks That Actually Save You Money

 Is it legal to use a VPN to get cheaper prices?

-In the vast majority of countries, including the UK, USA, and Europe, **VPN use is perfectly legal**.
-To check your specific region, visit our guide on whether VPNs are legal or illegal.
-While legal, using one to bypass regional pricing is almost always a violation of a company's **Terms of Service (ToS)**.
-This is a private contract matter, not a criminal one, but it could lead to your account being restricted.
+In the vast majority of countries, including the UK, USA and much of Europe, VPN use is perfectly legal.
+While legal, using one to bypass regional pricing often breaches a company’s terms.
+That is usually a private platform issue rather than a criminal one, but it can still lead to account friction, failed payments or access limits.

 Can I get banned for using a VPN to subscribe?